k13667027/Cluadex/docs/non-technical-setup.md

 export CLAUDE_CODE_USE_OPENAI=1
 export OPENAI_BASE_URL=http://localhost:11434/v1
 export OPENAI_MODEL=llama3.1:8b
-claudex
+cluadex
 ```

 ---

 ## What Success Looks Like

-After running `claudex`, you'll see the Claudex banner with your provider info, then a prompt.
+After running `cluadex`, you'll see the Cluadex banner with your provider info, then a prompt.
 Type your first task and press Enter.

 ---

 ## Common Problems

-### `claudex` command not found
+### `cluadex` command not found

 Your terminal hasn't picked up the new PATH yet.
 Close it, open a new one, try again.